Casselloj/Casselloj.github.io/README.md

 ### 2. Algorithms & Data Structures
 **Project:** Binary Search Tree Lab (CS 300)

 The Binary Search Tree Lab from CS 300 served as the foundation for my work in algorithms and data structures.
-This project originally managed large datasets of course information using a basic tree structure.
-I chose to include this artifact because it perfectly demonstrates the trade-offs involved in algorithmic design.
+This project originally managed large datasets of over twelve thousand municipal bid records using a basic tree structure.
+I chose to include this artifact because it perfectly demonstrates the trade-offs involved in algorithmic design and the importance of optimization.
 The enhancement converted the standard Binary Search Tree into a self-balancing AVL Tree.
-This change was critical because it ensures that the search time remains at $O(\log n)$ even as the dataset grows, preventing the performance bottlenecks that occur when a tree becomes skewed or unbalanced.
+This change was critical because it ensures that the search time remains at logarithmic complexity even if the input data is already sorted, preventing the performance bottlenecks that occur when a tree becomes skewed.

-During the enhancement process, I learned how to implement complex rotation logic to maintain tree height after every insertion and deletion.
-This required a deep dive into memory management and computational logic to ensure the solution was both stable and efficient.
-This project fulfills Course Outcome 3, as it required me to evaluate a computing problem and implement a solution based on well-founded computer science practices.
-The resulting tree is a more robust and professional data structure that adheres to the highest industry standards for efficiency.
+During the enhancement process, I learned how to implement complex rotation logic to maintain tree height after every insertion.
+This required a deep dive into recursive functions and memory management to ensure the solution was both stable and efficient.
+This project fulfills Course Outcome 3, as it required me to evaluate a computing problem and implement a solution based on well-founded computer science practices while managing the trade-offs of initial complexity versus long-term performance.
+The resulting tree is a more robust and production-ready data structure that adheres to high industry standards for scalability.

 | Resource | Access Link |
 | :--- | :--- |